psrenergy/IARA.jl/docs/src/bidding_formats.md

 ### Virtual reservoir bids:
-`virtual reservoir bids` have neither quantities nor prices varying per subperiod, as the decisions associated with the virtual reservoir bids are intended to drive the target reservoir storage level at the end of the period (for which it is not necessary to include per-subperiod granularity).
+Virtual Reservoir bids have neither quantities nor prices varying per subperiod, as the decisions associated with the virtual reservoir bids are intended to drive the target reservoir storage level at the end of the period (for which it is not necessary to include per-subperiod granularity).
 Virtual reservoir bids can be parameterized using the following syntax: `link_time_series_to_file(db,"BiddingGroup"; virtual_reservoir_quantity_offer = "q", virtual_reservoir_price_offer = "p")`, where `"q"` and `"p"` are the names of the CSV files containing the time series data for the quantity and price offers, respectively.
 The expected structure of these files is shown in the table below:

 #### Price offer